maksimdrachov/zephyr-rtos-tutorial/docs/introduction/tutorial-structure.md

 *How is the tutorial structured?*
 - Each lesson covers 1 aspect of Zephyr
-- The order of the lessons is choosen deliberately, it is recommended to not skip ahead (unless you already know a thing or two, then go ahead!)
+- The order of the lessons is choosen deliberately, it is recommended to not skip ahead (unless you already know a thing or two, then skip ahead!)

 Each lesson has 4 parts:
 - Introduction: here we'll introduce each new topic, explain why it is useful.